Shakilofficial/server-structure/README.md

    ```bash
    npm install
    ```
+## 🔧 Environment Variables
-3. Create a .env file in the root directory and add the following environment variables:
+ Create a .env file in the root directory and add the following environment variables:

    ```code
     MONGODB_URI= your_mongodb_connection_string